flyingwhale/poc/README.markdown

    * Blacklisting by Output content (plugin)
    * Html output minification (plugin)
    * Logging with monolog (plugin)
+   * Reload and cache Invalidation attack protection (plugin)
+   * Compresses the output of your application,if you need it (plugin)
+   * Store the Etag's based on the output (plugin)

    * Cache tagging
      * For this feature we utilize Doctrine2, Mysql and Sqlite is supported at the